Forecasting

 FieldTypeRequiredDescription

 prediction_lengthintegerNoNumber of future points to generate.
-Defaults to 12 when omitted.
+Defaults to 24 in the backend request model.

 freqstringNoSampling frequency (D, H, 15min, etc.) used for timeline interpolation.